saucelabs/sauce-docs/docs/test-fairy/ci-tools/bitbucket.md

 **NOTE:** Do not forget to replace `MyApplicationFile.apk` with path to your APK or IPA files.

 Additional optional parameters such as `testers-groups`, `notify` and `comment` can be added to this line.
-Please refer to the [TestFairy Upload API reference guide](/test-fairy/api-reference/upload-api) for more information and examples.
+Please refer to the [Upload API reference guide](/test-fairy/api-reference/upload-api) for more information and examples.

 Here, for example, is a screenshot of a sample `bitbucket-pipelines.yml` file: